hkseth/about.me/Resume.md

 **1996 - 1997**
 **Senior Software Engineer (Wipro Systems, India)**
-- Among the first Java developers, worked on porting Corel Office suite in Java and building a distributed project management system using Java/RMI/CORBA.
+- Among the first Java developers, worked on porting the Corel Office suite to Java and building a distributed project management system using Java/RMI/CORBA.
 - Taught Java development to seasoned engineers.

 ## Education
 **Indian Institute of Technology (IIT), Kanpur (India)**
-- Bachelors of Technology - Chemical Engg & Computer Science (1992-96): Worked on automating a control system using Visual C++, implementing MIT’s Eigenfaces algorithm for face detection, and applying a neural network (MATLAB) in manufacturing.
+- Bachelor of Technology - Chemical Engg & Computer Science (1992-96): Worked on automating a control system using Visual C++, implementing MIT’s Eigenfaces algorithm for face detection, and applying a neural network (MATLAB) in manufacturing.

 ### Publications
 - Author, *Kick Start Microsoft .NET* (SAMS)